-- Any prudence in the GAAP reserves is removed to arrive at a 'best estimate'.
-At the year-end, any potential case reserve redundancy not taken credit for in the GAAP reserves is removed. - Time value of money.
-While the GAAP reserves take credit for the time value of money on the asbestos reserves, under Solvency II discounting is applied to all cashflows for all classes of business. - An explicit additional allowance is made for events not in data (ENIDs): large events that have not happened in the past (so are not in the basic reserves) but might happen in the future.
-An ENID loading of 2% is used for past claims, broadly calculated as one event in 15 years of a size that causes a 30% deterioration of reserves - approximately the size of the deterioration experienced by the club due to asbestos claims from the reserves held in 1978-1980.
+- Any prudence in the GAAP reserves is removed to arrive at a 'best estimate' \$(1,869)k.
+At the year-end, any potential case reserve redundancy not taken credit for in the GAAP reserves is removed. - Time value of money \$(1,413)k.
+While the GAAP reserves take credit for the time value of money on the asbestos reserves, under Solvency II discounting is applied to all cashflows for all classes of business. - An explicit additional allowance is made for events not in data (ENIDs): large events that have not happened in the past (so are not in the basic reserves) but might happen in the future \$881k.
+An ENID loading of 2% is used for past claims, broadly calculated as one event in 15 years of a size that causes a 30% deterioration of reserves approximately the size of the deterioration experienced by the club due to asbestos claims from the reserves held in 1978-1980 when asbestos was first identified as a reserving issue. - An allowance is made for the expenses, both external and internal, of settling the claims \$1,941k.
+A claims handling expense (CHE) allowance is already included in the GAAP reserves, however the methodology for calculating this allowance differs under Solvency II, and so this difference is adjusted for at this stage. - An allowance is made for reinsurance bad debt \$78k.
+The managers use the credit ratings of the club's reinsurers and default rates published by S&P to estimate the cost of reinsurer defaults over the future lifetime of the claims.

-- An allowance is made for the expenses, both external and internal, of settling the claims.
-A claims handling expense (CHE) allowance is already included in the GAAP reserves, however the methodology for calculating this allowance differs under Solvency II, and so this difference is adjusted for at this stage. - An allowance is made for reinsurance bad debt.
-The managers use the credit ratings of the club's reinsurers and default rates published by S&P to estimate the cost of reinsurer defaults over the future lifetime of the claims. - Risk margin.
-A risk margin is included to allow for the cost of funding the solvency capital required to support the reserves until they fully run off, as follows:

-The Solvency Capital Requirement (SCR) for premium risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the premium still to be earned.
+- Reclassification of insurance receivables \$(63,022)k.
+Premium debt that is due after the balance sheet date (being the third instalment of poolable premium that is due 9 months after the year-end) is included as a debtor balance in the GAAP balance sheet but forms part of the claims provision on the Solvency II balance sheet. - Risk margin \$16,815.
+A risk margin is included to allow for the cost of funding the solvency capital required to support the reserves until they fully run off, as follows: - The Solvency Capital Requirement (SCR) for premium risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the premium still to be earned.
 The SCR for reserve risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the square root of reserves still outstanding.
-The SCR for counterparty default risk is calculated as at the valuation date and is assumed to decrease in proportion to the reserves still outstanding.
 The SCR for counterparty default risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the reserves still outstanding.
 The SCR for operational risk is assumed to be 3% of the reserves outstanding at all dates.
-The risk margin is calculated as the cost of funding the SCR over the remaining lifetime of the liabilities assuming a cost of capital of 6% per annum.

-'Premiums provisions' are added, on the same basis, for premiums, claims and expenses in respect of future exposures that the club has already agreed to underwrite.
+The risk margin is calculated as the cost of funding the SCR over the remaining lifetime of the liabilities assuming a cost of capital of 6% per annum. - 'Premiums provisions' are added, on the same basis, for premiums, claims and expenses in respect of future exposures that the club has already agreed to underwrite \$(1,175)k.
 An ENID loading of 2% is used for premium provisions, broadly equal to an increase in costs of 50% in crew claims that might be caused by legal or judicial changes in the most significant jurisdiction.
 Since the current policy year is broadly expected to break even, the premiums provision is close to zero.